 Dutch Hospital Shopping Complex

 This old Dutch hospital building which dates as far back as 1600s is the oldest building in the Colombo Fort area.
-The hospital was set up to serve the health and well being of the workers at the Dutch East India Company and Dutch seafarers from Colombo Harbour during the Dutch occupation of Ceylon.
+The hospital was set up to serve the health and well being of the workers at the Dutch East India Company and seafarers from Colombo Harbour during the occupation of Ceylon.